PedroIvoSL/PedroIvoSL/README.md

 # Hi there, I'm Pedro Ledo! 👋

 Welcome to my GitHub landing page!
-I'm passionate about cybersecurity and front-end development.
+I'm passionate about cybersecurity and front-end development

 ## About Me